Anas-JH/ieuk-lloyds-engineering-project/README.md

 # Lloyds Banking Group - Engineering Skills Project

 This project was completed for the Internship Experience UK (IEUK) program.
-It provides a complete solution to analyse a web server log file, identify the source of a bot attack, and automatically generate a professional report with findings and recommendations.
+It provides a complete solution to analyse a web server log file, identify the source of a bot attack, and created a professional report with findings and recommendations.

 ## Project Structure